campbellcole/brainfuck-extended/README.md

 A Brainfuck interpreter, debugger, and compiler written in Rust.

+# Code Generator

+The code generator crate (`codegen`) transpiles Brainfuck code into a Rust crate.
+The only optimization it performs does nothing to increase performance, only improving source code size.

+## Usage

+`cargo run --release -p codegen -- <brainfuck_source> <output_crate_dir> [-f] [--dump-ast <dump_path.json>] [--fixed-input <fixed_input>]`

+- `<brainfuck_source>`: Path to the Brainfuck source code file
+- `<output_crate_dir>`: The directory in which to store the generated crate (see [Generated Code Structure](#generated-code-structure))
+- `[-f] | [--format]`: Enable the use of `rustfmt` for formatting the generated source code
+- `[--dump-ast <dump_path.json>]`: Dump the parsed syntax tree to this JSON file
+- `[--fixed-input <fixed_input>]`: Replace the stdin reading code with a fixed string.
+All `,` instructions will be forced to use this string instead of stdin

+### Fine-Tuning

+You can tweak the behavior of the "engine" by modifying things such as cell size, memory size, overflow behavior, etc.
+You can tweak these by modifying the constants in the [`codegen/src/main.rs`](./codegen/src/main.rs) file, near the bottom of `fn main()`.
+The options are documented in [`codegen/src/generator.rs`](./codegen/src/generator.rs).

+**Note:** There is currently a bug with cell sizes other than `U8` because `quote` emits primitive number types as e.g. `1u8` for `u8`, so the type of the number inside the generator is important.
+This can be fixed using generics.

+## Generated Code Structure

+The `codegen` crate generates an entire crate that is self-sufficient and can be run directly.
+It is highly recommended that you run the generated code in `--release` mode because development builds handle overflow differently (and of course performance will be dramatically improved).
+It is very likely that a transpiled program will panic when run in a development build.
+This could be fixed by wrapping the program's memory in [`Wrapping<T>`](https://doc.rust-lang.org/std/num/struct.Wrapping.html).

+### Running generated code

+For programs that do not read any user input:
+`cargo run --release --manifest-path <output_crate_dir/Cargo.toml`

+For programs that do read user input:
+`echo "<input>" | cargo run --release --manifest-path <output_crate_dir/Cargo.toml`

+Using `echo` is not required.
+Any method of piping input into the program will work.

 # Interpreter/Debugger

 The interpreter and debugger are within the same crate (`brainfuck-extended`).
 To enable the debugger,